dhananjaygr/InlineQuestions/100-Foundation/questions/Page1/question-01.md

 Question Type : Single Choice

 ## Question
-What sensitivity labels are used by the military contractor to tag content?
+What sensitivity labels are used by the military contractor to tag content?:

 ## Options
 Option 1: Top Secret, Secret, Unclassified